-Women in Genome Sciences (WiGS) is a group of genome scientists working to make our department and our field more accepting.
+Women in Genome Sciences (WiGS) is a group of genome scientists at the University of Washington working as an advocacy organization for women in our department and our field.
+We strive to ensure our department is encouraging to women by providing access to female speakers across diverse fields and career trajectories, developing mentorship opportunities, and assisting with career development and work-life balance.
 We believe that everyone should have an opportunity to be successful in science, regardless of their gender, race, sexuality, class, age, etc. Our group also has an interest in understanding how the research we perform ultimately affects minorities and society at large.
 We encourage all members of the department who are interested in these issues to join us.

 Follow us on Twitter! @WomenInGS

 Posted in News

 We had a interesting fall discussion with insightful UW Philosopher of Science Dr. Carole Lee in fall 2015 about bias in peer review.
 We discussed how commensuration, the distillation of many qualities into a single metric, can make room for hidden biases about race or gender and can discourage innovation.